sandstorm-io/sandstorm/docs/administering/active-directory.md

     - Under "SAML cert for above provider", copy the contents of the certificate you extracted in part 2, above.

-    - Use the full server URL as the entity ID.
-For example, https://example.sandcats.io
+    - For the entity ID, keep the Sandstorm default, which is your server hostname.
+For example, example.sandcats.io.
+If you change this value, logins will not work until you resynchronize AD FS with Sandstorm's SAML metadata.

     - Finally, click "Save."